Securitization Act

 According to Investopedia, Non-performing assets are,

 They were critiqued for their helplessness to regulate and control their escalating bad debts.
-The root cause for the increasing NPA’s piling up in the bank was the difficulty for the lenders to take control of the collateral/security.
-The rights for the creditors were very weak as the bankers could not effectively utilize the recovery procedures intended for bankrupt companies.
-These situations prompted the arrival of the Recovery of Debts Due To Banks and Financial Institutions Act, 1993.
-With this act there was great hope among the banking circle that recovery of loans could now be possible quickly.
-But soon their hopes were dashed as this system too seemed ineffective as it did not speed up the recovery of bad loans.
-The situation so worsened that every fifth borrower was a default, this pressurized the government to undertake necessary provisions to recover the loan and foreclose the security (forcing the sale of the asset used as the collateral for the loan).
-Hence came into picture The Securitization and Reconstruction of Financial Assets and Enforcement of Security Interest Act, 2002 ( SARFAESI Act).
+The root cause for the increasing NPAs piling up in the bank was the difficulty for the lenders to take control of the collateral/security.
+The creditors’ rights were very weak as the bankers could not effectively utilize the recovery procedures intended for bankrupt companies.
+These situations prompted the Recovery of Debts Due To Banks and Financial Institutions Act 1993.
+With this act, there was great hope among the banking circle that recovery of loans could now be possible quickly.
+But soon, their hopes were dashed as this system, too, seemed ineffective as it did not speed up the recovery of bad loans.

-Recovery of Debt under the Securitization Act
+Recovery of Debt Under the Securitization Act

-The Securitization Act makes provisions to recover the NPA’s through the following methods:
+The Securitization Act makes provisions to recover the NPAs through the following methods:

 1. Securitization